qoo-git/nty-stories-flutter/README.md

 1. Git clone the repository ``
 2. Install the dependencies `flutter pub get`
-3. Run the app on any device of your choice.
+3. Run the app on any mobile device of your choice.